deepfakes/faceswap/INSTALL.md

 The developers are also not responsible for any damage you might cause to your own computer.

-# Windows Install Guide
+# Linux and Windows Install Guide

 ## Installer
-Windows now has an installer which installs everything for you and creates a desktop shortcut to launch straight into the GUI.
+Windows and Linux now both have an installer which installs everything for you and creates a desktop shortcut to launch straight into the GUI.
 You can download the installer from https://github.com/deepfakes/faceswap/releases.

 If you have issues with the installer then read on for the more manual way to install faceswap on Windows.